Current Lab Members

 Tania Jogesh (visiting postdoc)

-Tania is visiting from the Chicago Botanic Garden.
+Tania was visiting from the Chicago Botanic Garden.
 She is interested in insect-plant interactions and how scent mediates those interactions.
 Now she works as a data scientist for the city of San Francisco.

 tania.jogesh at gmail.com